microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/readme.md

 End-to-end (E2E) testing is a Software testing methodology to test a functional and data application flow consisting of several sub-systems working together from  start to end.

 At times, these systems are developed in different technologies by different teams or organizations.
 Finally, they come together to form a functional business application.
 Hence, testing a single system would not suffice.
-Therefore, end to end testing verifies the application from start to end putting all its components together.
+Therefore, end-to-end testing verifies the application from start to end putting all its components together.

 ![End to End Testing](./images/e2e-testing.png)

 ## Why E2E Testing [The Why]

-In many commercial software application scenarios, a modern software system comprises of its interconnection with multiple sub-systems.
+In many commercial software application scenarios, a modern software system consists of its interconnection with multiple sub-systems.
 These sub-systems can be within the same organization or can be components of different organizations.
 Also, these sub-systems can have somewhat similar or different lifetime release cycle from the current system.
 As a result, if there is any failure or fault in any sub-system, it can adversely affect the whole software system leading to its collapse.

 ![E2E Testing Pyramid](./images/testing-pyramid.png)

 The above illustration is a testing pyramid from [Kent C. Dodd’s blog](https://blog.kentcdodds.com/write-tests-not-too-many-mostly-integration-5e8c7fff591c) which is a combination of the pyramids from [Martin Fowler’s blog](https://martinfowler.com/bliki/TestPyramid.html) and the [Google Testing Blog](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html).

 The majority of your tests are at the bottom of the pyramid.
 As you move up the pyramid, the number of tests gets smaller.
 Also, going up the pyramid, tests get slower and more expensive to write, run, and maintain.
-Each type of testing vary for its purpose, application and the areas it suppose to cover.
+Each type of testing vary for its purpose, application and the areas it's supposed to cover.
 For more information on comparison analysis of different testing types, please see this [## Unit vs Integration vs System vs E2E Testing](../readme.md) document.

 ## E2E Testing Design Blocks [The What]